Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/flux_vector/plot_flux_vector_pmsyrm_5kw.rst

         Notes
         -----
-        This model can also be used for other PM synchronous reluctance machines by changing the model parameters.
+        For simplicity, the saturation model parameters are hard-coded in the function below.
+This model can also be used for other PM-SyRMs by changing the model parameters.

         """
         # d-axis self-saturation